ebsizzlin/budgetTracker/README.md

 ## Description

-An app to track the user's deposits and expenses - online or offline.
+A PWA app to track the user's deposits and expenses - online or offline.
 Offline transactions are added to the page then officially populate the total when brought online again.

 ## Tech Used